Widiskel/poseidon-voice-bot/README.md

 5. Create **OAuth 2.0 Client ID** for a **Desktop Application**.
 6. Download the JSON credentials file.
 7. Rename the file to `credentials.json`.
-8. Place it in the root of this repository.
+8. Create `config` folder on the root of this project and paste `credentials.json` inside `config` folder.
 9. Add your Google account as a **Test User** in OAuth Consent Screen.

 ---